tomwalder/php-gds/README.md

 ### Composer, Dependencies ###

-To install using Composer, use this require line, for production
+To install using Composer, use this require line **alpha series**

-`"tomwalder/php-gds": "v2.1.0"`
+`"tomwalder/php-gds": "dev-datastore-api-v1"`

-For older, version 1 series
+For older, version 2 series

-`"tomwalder/php-gds": "v1.2.1"`
+`"tomwalder/php-gds": "v2.*"`

 and for bleeding-edge features, dev-master